 - Click one of the arrows.
 The hidden rows will immediately appear right where they were before.
 None of your information will be missing.

-Sometimes another person sends you a sheet and even though you have unhidden all of the rows you still find information missing.
+Sometimes, even though you have unhidden all of the rows you may still find information missing.
 Sometimes the missing information can be due to a filter placed on the sheet.

 If there is a filter in place, column headings will be shaded green: